iamthelabhras/wprbify/README.md

 ####    1. Open Spotify.

-> It's _very important_ Spotify is open & running on your computer the first time you run the WPRBify.
+> It's _very important_ Spotify is open & running on your computer the first time you run WPRBify.
 >
 > - If Spotify isn't already open on your computer, go ahead & open it now.